clipmove/DOSBlood/Readme.md

 * Fix shadows and flare glow effects rendering on room-over-room surfaces
 * Fix enemies always using tesla hit reaction after being hit by tesla projectile once
 * Cheogh blasting/attacking can now hit prone players (only for well done and above difficulties)
-* Fix interpolated sprite interpolation resetting when traisitoning through room-over-room sectors
+* Fix interpolated sprite interpolation resetting when transitioning through room-over-room sectors

 ### Notes
 * You must already have an installed copy of Blood.